marti5ini/GENCDA/README.md

 Dependencies are listed in requirements.txt, a virtual environment is advised:

 ```
-mkvirtualenv glocalx # optional but reccomended
+mkvirtualenv gencda # optional but reccomended
 pip3 install -r requirements.txt
 ```